ISA-tools/isa-specs/source/index.rst

 has been implemented in two format specifications, ISA-Tab and ISA-JSON, both of which have supporting tools and services associated with them.
 The format specifications are also available for additional tooling to take advantage of ISA-formatted content.

+These specifications are primarily aimed at software engineers to facilitate the development of automated export from databases, or import into analytical or other tools.

 .. toctree::
    :maxdepth: 2